 — PSILLI AMMOS —

 A dreamy bay with fine white sand and aquamarine waters, petite Psilli Ammos promises a good time for small splashers.
 And you will be in the company of many.
-But it’s not organised, so we armed ourselves with umbrellas and beach chairs, prepared to plant ourselves on the shores for hours as Greeks do.
+But it’s not organised, so we armed ourselves with umbrellas and beach chairs, prepared to plant ourselves on the shores for hours, as Greeks do.

 — AGIOS IOANNIS —

 From Psilli Ammos, a short drive north to the next bay will reveal the similarly impressive waters of Agios Ioannis.
 And while the beauty of its waters are comparable to its more popular neighbour, it’s vastly less busy.
-Likely for the lack of taverns or cafes on the beach.
+Likely for the lack of tavernas or cafés on the beach.
 There are ten or so skimpy tamarisks to steal shade under if you go early enough.
 Parking is available close by so you won’t have to carry your picnic basket far.

 — GANEMA —